magic-wormhole/magic-wormhole/docs/api.md

 This library includes the URL of a public relay run by the author.
 Application developers can use this one, or they can run their own (see src/wormhole/servers/relay.py) and configure their clients to use it instead.
+This URL is passed as a unicode string.

 ## Polling and Shutdown